Bragging Rights (2010): Storylines

-Bragging Rights featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on World Wrestling Entertainment's (WWE) television programs.
-Wrestlers portrayed villains or heroes as they followed a series of events that build tension and culminated in a wrestling match or series of matches.
+Bragging Rights featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on WWE's weekly television programs, Raw and SmackDown.

 On the October 8 episode of SmackDown, Big Show was named the captain of Team SmackDown.
 On the October 11 episode of Raw, six of the seven members of Team Raw qualified through winning matches, all of which included John Morrison, R-Truth, Santino Marella, Sheamus, the recently traded CM Punk and the team captain The Miz.
 Following that, SmackDown also held qualification matches adding Rey Mysterio, Jack Swagger, Alberto Del Rio, Kofi Kingston, and the recently traded Edge.
 Hoping to prove himself, Kaval challenged the Big Show to earn a spot on Team SmackDown, Big Show stated that Kaval wouldn't last five minutes in the ring with him and accepted a five-minute challenge.
 Kaval lasted the five minutes and earned a spot on Team SmackDown only to lose to Tyler Reks right after and lost his spot to him.
 On the October 18 episode of Raw, The Miz completed Team Raw by adding the returning Ezekiel Jackson as the seventh member of Team Raw.

-The main rivalry from Raw involved the WWE Champion Randy Orton against Nexus leader Wade Barrett in a match for Orton's WWE Championship which included newly inducted Nexus member John Cena in Barrett's corner.
+The main rivalry from Raw involved Randy Orton against Nexus leader Wade Barrett in a match for Orton's WWE Championship, which included newly inducted Nexus member John Cena in Barrett's corner.
 The previous month at the Hell in a Cell pay-per-view, Cena lost a match to Barrett, due to interference by Husky Harris and Michael McGillicutty, under the stipulation that Cena would join the Nexus upon losing.
 While attempting to destroy the Nexus from the inside, the Raw General Manager forced Cena to follow Barrett's orders because of the stipulations of the match or he would fire Cena.
 During a battle royal to determine the next number one contender to face Orton, Cena, Barrett and the other members of the Nexus worked together to eliminate the other Raw Superstars, until only Cena and Barrett were left, Barrett ultimately won when he forced Cena to eliminate himself, thus making Barrett the number one contender.
 Upon winning, Barrett forced Cena to be in his corner during the match to ensure that Barrett wins the match.